How Long Should You Lay Down on a Heating Pad?

 A manufacturer may warn a consumer to check the skin underneath the heating pad while in use, but these warnings may not instruct consumers as to what to look for during these checks, including changes to the skin, and when to stop using the pad.
 This poses a significant risk to consumers, as these pads can cause first-, second-, and third-degree burns to the skin that may result in infection, discoloration, scarring, significant pain and discomfort, or the need for skin grafting.

-We understand how devastating an injury from a heating pad can be, particularly an injury that could have been avoided with proper user instructions and a timely automatic shut-off device.
+We understand how devastating an heating pad burns can be, particularly burns that could have been avoided with proper user instructions and a timely automatic shut-off device.
 If you or someone you love has been injured due to a heating pad, our Los Angeles product liability attorneys are here to help.
 There are several parties that may be held liable in this situation, including the manufacturer, distributor, and/or retailer.
 We will pursue your case with your best interest at heart while you focus on recovering from your injuries.

 The attorneys at Shoop | A Professional Law Corporation have handled all manner of fire cause and origin and burn-related cases, from third-degree burns to mass fatality cases.
 There is simply no substitute for experience.
 If you or a family member has been injured, do not delay.
 Call Shoop | A Professional Law Corporation at (866) 884-1717 today to schedule a free consultation.